apache/airflow/clients/python/README.md

 * Run scheduler (or dag file processor you have setup with standalone dag file processor) for few parsing loops (you can pass --num-runs parameter to it or keep it running in the background).
-The script relies on example DAGs being serialized to the DB and this only happens when scheduler runs with ``core/load_examples`` set to True.
+The script relies on example Dags being serialized to the DB and this only happens when scheduler runs with ``core/load_examples`` set to True.

 * Run webserver - reachable at the host/port for the test script you want to run.
 Make sure it had enough